Beginning Beekeeping Important Questions

 If you put a six-foot fence or hedge around the hive(s); however, you can cause them to alter to a higher flight path earlier from takeoff causing them to be less likely to interact with humans.

 What does your homeowner’s insurance policy say about keeping honey bees?

-Some insurance companies have real issues with beekeeping and others don’t – it’s better to find out before the bees arrive.
+Some insurance companies have real issues with beekeeping and others don’t.
+It’s better to find out what your insurance company thinks before the bees arrive.
 And, are you planning on selling the honey?
-If so, you’ll need coverage for a business, not homeowner’s insurance.
+If so, you’ll need coverage for a business, not just homeowner’s insurance.

 Are honey bees legal where you intend to put them?

 Not all cities, townships, or homeowner associations allow honey bees, so be sure to check before acquiring your bees.
 Make sure that you won’t have to later remove the honey bees!

 Have you discussed this with all your family members?